 With seats removed, you’ll have access to all those tiny spots, and also, you’ll have more space to work.

-To remove the car seats out, you’re going to need some tools.
-You’ll need a socket set, just like this DEWALT Mechanics Tools Kit and Socket Set (check price now).
+To remove the car seats, you’re going to need some tools.
+You’ll need a socket set, just like this DEWALT Mechanics Tools Kit and Socket Set (check below).

 It’s a bit bigger socket set, but I recommend you buy it because not all the cars have the same type of bolts.
 Some cars have Torx bolts, so make sure to have all of them in your socket set.

-3. Take Out All The Trash and Rubbish
+3. Take Out All The Trash and Belongings

-Before going any further, it’s important to take all the trash and rubbish out of the car.
-That way, you’ll really see the condition of the vehicle, and it will be much easier to work in a rubbish-free area.
+Before going any further, it’s important to take all the trash and belongings out of the car.
+That way, you’ll see the real condition of the car interior, and it will be much easier to work in a rubbish-free area.

 I always like to take two garbage bags: